Tax Time: Does An RV Qualify for Tax Deductions? (Updated for 2020)

 You can take a home mortgage interest deduction on your main home and a second home.

 If you have a fifth wheel or travel trailer, the interest on your tow vehicle will not be deductible as home mortgage interest.
 Neither will any towed vehicle for a Class A or Class C motorhome.
+But the interest on the camper/travel trailer/motorhome/RV itself remains deductible.

 See Also: Plugging Your RV Into Home Electric